polyformproject/polyform-licenses/Polyform-Noncompete.md

 ## Noncompete

-Any purpose is a permitted purpose, except for providing to others any product that competes with the software.
+Any purpose is a permitted purpose, except for providing any product that competes with the software to others.

 ## Competition